-This section is meant to help on-campus students register for classes.
+This section is meant to help students register for classes.
 Please follow our simple step-by-step process to make sure your registration process goes smoothly.

 Be prepared to register for classes.
 Follow these three easy steps in order to prepare for registration.

 Your advisor is here to help you.
 With the exception of seniors, every student begins their semester with an advising hold on their student account.
 Why?
 Simple, we want to make sure you take the right classes, that you need.
 The first step to registering is to see your academic advisor.

 Not only will your degree audit help you plan your courses, but it will give you an idea of what you want before you consult with your academic advisor.
 When you're planning ahead, please remember that some classes are not offered every semester.
 Your advisor will be able to help you with this as well.

 If you do have a hold—don’t panic.
 Holds can often be resolved easily.
 If you want more information about your particular hold, check your Ramlink account for details or feel free to contact the Office of Student Records directly at (817) 531-4414.

 The exact date registration begins is always posted on the academic calendar.

 **New students can contact the Office of Admissions at 817-531-4422 for information on registration dates.